We live in

-I discuss values of antiques and collectibles and collections with
+I discuss values of antiques and collectibles and collections

 sales service that we offer.
 I am not the free information

 booth for general questions about history of, or value of antiques that

 are not being offered for sale to me or to be sold from my site.